-- Scarlet macaws have a mostly yellow band of yellow on the uppper wing covert.
+- Scarlet macaws have a mostly yellow band of yellow on the upper wing covert.
 In contrast, red-and-green macaws are mostly green, possibly with a few yellow feathers.

-- When side by side, the red-and-green macaw is noticably larger than the scarlet macaw.
+- When side by side, the red-and-green macaw is noticeably larger than the scarlet macaw.

 The red-and-green macaw is also known as the green-winged macaw.